-    Within 7-10 days of commencing work, we will return the trademark search results for your review.
-You can then set up a time to talk to one of our attorneys about the search results and any other questions you have about the trademark registration process.
-In the event that our search uncovers a problem, we offer a complimentary second search on a different trademark.
+Within a few days of commencing work, we will return the trademark search results for your review.
+You can then set up a time to talk to one of our attorneys about the search results and talk about any recommendations they may have.

 Trademark Application Filed